How to Make Homemade Elderberry Syrup (Immune Health & Allergy Relief)

 Do you need a little extra help fighting off cold and flu bugs?
 You’re in luck!
 I have a natural and delicious solution for you to try: Elderberry Syrup!
-Elderberries are known to boost immunity to prevent illness, and to promote a faster recovery when you are feeling crummy.
+Elderberries are known to support your immune system to prevent illness, offer relief from cold, flu and allergy symptoms, and promote an overall faster recovery when you are feeling crummy.
+Read along to learn how to make homemade elderberry syrup.
+It’s easy and delicious!

 The History of Elderberry